 Why Four-Leaf Clovers Are Considered Lucky

-The four-leaf clover’s connection to St. Patrick’s Day connection
+The four-leaf clover’s connection to St. Patrick’s Day

 Why do four-leaf clovers exist?

 A genetic study at the University of Georgia concluded that any more than three leaves on a clover are due to a genetic mutation in the genome of the common clover species, white clover (or Trifolium repens).
 This tracks with the Swiss study, where they discovered that the likelihood of finding a five-leafed clover (the extra leaf represents wealth, so keep an eye out for these) was one per 24,390 three-leafed clovers, and the chance of a six-leafed clover was one per 312,500 three leafers.
-No word as to the meaning of that sixth leaf, but being so rare, it must be something lucky!
-You probably never knew these things about St. Patrick’s Day memes that are just too relatable.
+No word as to the meaning of that sixth leaf, but being so rare, it must be something lucky.
+Make sure you also read up on these St. Patrick’s Day memes that are just too relatable.

-How to find your own lucky charm
+How to find your own four-leaf clover